Where we operate

 Amazon

-The Amazon (or "Pan-Amazon", to look at the biome as a whole, beyond Brazilian borders) is an integral socio-ecological system, shared by eight countries and a French province in South America, which benefits all the inhabitants of the planet.
-Its enormous socio-environmental diversity is a strategic asset both for the tropical environment of South America and for the balance of the Earth's climate. forests, such as quilombola and riverside communities.
+The Amazon (or "Pan-Amazon" to consider the biome as a whole, beyond Brazil's borders) is an integral socio-ecological system, shared by eight countries and a French province in South America, which benefits all inhabitants of the planet.
+Its enormous socio-environmental diversity is a strategic asset for both the tropical environment of South America and the balance of the Earth's climate.
+Those largely responsible for maintaining the Amazonian ecosystems are the more than 400 indigenous peoples and other traditional populations that inhabit its forests, such as quilombola and riverside communities.

-We at ISA believe that in order to strengthen an integral vision of the Pan-Amazon, look at the biome as a whole, it is necessary to overcome fragmented approaches and promote initiatives with territorial synergy, considering regional, national and international geographic scales to, in the end, strengthen the territories indigenous peoples and protected areas throughout the Pan-Amazon, which means increasing forest protection.
-To move in this direction, in 2007 ISA helped create the Amazon Network of Georeferenced Socio-Environmental Information (Raisg), a network formed by civil society organizations from Amazonian countries with extensive experience of working in the Amazon and with its peoples.
+We at ISA believe that to strengthen a comprehensive vision of the Pan-Amazon, viewing the biome as a whole, it is necessary to overcome fragmented approaches and promote initiatives with territorial synergy, considering regional, national, and international geographic scales.
+Ultimately, we will strengthen indigenous territories and protected areas throughout the Pan-Amazon, which means increasing forest protection.
+To move in this direction, in 2007, ISA helped create the Amazon Network of Georeferenced Socio-Environmental Information (RAISG), a network formed by civil society organizations from Amazonian countries with extensive experience working in the Amazon and with its peoples.

-In these 14 years, Raisg has produced and disseminated maps, statistical data and socio-environmental information on the Pan-Amazon, which contribute to the monitoring of 3,8 million hectares of indigenous lands and protected areas in 6 of the 9 "Amazonian countries" (Brazil , Bolivia, Colombia, Ecuador, Peru and Venezuela).
-O Atlas Amazon Under Pressure 2020 brings together the most recent versions of many of these maps.
+Over these 14 years, Raisg has produced and disseminated maps, statistical data, and socio-environmental information on the Pan-Amazon region, contributing to the monitoring of 3,8 million hectares of indigenous lands and protected areas in 6 of the 9 "Amazonian countries" (Brazil, Bolivia, Colombia, Ecuador, Peru, and Venezuela).
+Amazon Under Pressure Atlas 2020 brings together the latest versions of many of these maps.

-As Information produced by the network of South American organizations also generates evidence on the value of the Pan-Amazon to face the climate crisis and can help in decision-making in sustainable development processes at different planning levels (municipal, state, national and international ) to prevent and mitigate environmental degradation in the region.
-Since 2017, Raisg has partnered with the MapBiomas Brasil initiative to map land use cover in the Amazon region.
+As Information produced by the network of South American organizations also generates evidence on the value of the Pan-Amazon region in addressing the climate crisis and can inform decision-making in sustainable development processes at different planning levels (municipal, state, national, and international) to prevent and mitigate environmental degradation in the region.
+Since 2017, Raisg has partnered with the MapBiomas Brasil initiative to map land use coverage in the Amazon region.
 The products and cartographic data produced by the network are available for download on its platform: www.amazoniasocioambiental.org.

-In time: at ISA we also operate regionally in the Brazilian "Amazon", in two of its large hydrographic basins, the Xingu River and the Rio Negro.
+In time: at ISA we also operate regionally in the Brazilian "Amazon", in two of its large hydrographic basins, that of Xingu River and the Rio Negro.

 DONATE

-Bathers on the upper Rio Negro, in São Gabriel da Cachoeira (AM) @Carol Quintanilha / ISA Expedition Serras de Tapuruquara - Maniaka Route.
+Bathers in the upper Negro River, in São Gabriel da Cachoeira (AM) @Carol Quintanilha / ISA Tapuruquara Mountains Expedition - Maniaka Route.
 Aerial view of the Tapuruquara Mountains @Rogério Assis / ISA Rio Negro Region, Amazonas @Giorgio Palmera

-Baniwa community of Tucumã-rupitá, Rio Içana, TI Alto Rio Negro @André Albuquerque Community of Tunuí Cachoeira dos Baniwa, Içana river @Antônio Milena / Agência Brasil Baniwa Community of Tucumã-Rupitã, Alto Rio Içana @Beto Ricardo / ISA
+Baniwa Community of Tucumã-rupitá, Içana River, TI Alto Rio Negro @André Albuquerque Tunuí Community Baniwa Waterfall, Içana River @Antônio Milena / Agência Brasil Baniwa Community of Tucumã-Rupitã, Upper Içana River @Beto Ricardo / ISA

-Serra do Curicuriari in São Gabriel da Cachoeira @Marcos Amend Image captured with a drone for the #MenosPreconceitoMaisÍndio campaign by Instituto Socioambiental @Daniel Klajmic / Prodigo Pedras da Cachoeira da Onça, Cultural Heritage of Brazil and sacred place for the indigenous peoples of the Uaupés and Papuri rivers @Vincent Carelli / Video in the Villages
+Curicuriari Mountains in São Gabriel da Cachoeira @Marcos Amend Image captured with a drone for the #MenosPreconceitoMaisÍndio campaign by the Instituto Socioambiental @Daniel Klajmic / Prodigo Stones of Cachoeira da Onça, Cultural Heritage of Brazil and sacred place for the indigenous peoples of the Uaupés and Papuri rivers @Vincent Carelli / Video in the Villages

 Petroglyph, Iauaretê, Alto Uaupés, Amazonas @Sônia Lorenz / ISA Taperera Community @Beto Ricardo / ISA Rio Negro in São Gabriel da Cachoeira @Roberto Linsker / ISA